The Top 35 In-Demand IT Skills for 2021

-The world of technology is growing rapidly, and 2020 is going to see even more of a demand for IT-related jobs and services.
+The world of technology is growing rapidly, and 2021 is going to see even more of a demand for IT skills and IT-related jobs.
 It won’t be too long before technology starts to have another dramatic impact on the business world, and we are even starting to see the seeds of this being sown now.
-Many people fear losing their jobs to machines and technology, but the exciting component of this transition is that it will actually create new jobs in the process.
+Many people fear losing their jobs to machines and technology, but the exciting component of this transition is that it will create new jobs in the process.

 Cybersecurity is more important than ever before because of the many ways companies rely on IT and the internet.
 Important data and sensitive information are typically stored digitally, and it is essential to protect them as much as possible.
 Businesses that endure security breaches often lose clients as a result, and their reputation is tarnished indefnitely.
 This is why it is so crucial to work on perfecting your cybersecurity skills to put yourself in high demand from companies all over the world.

 ExitCertified provides a number of certifications and training courses that can help you gain greater experience in cyber and online security, such as Google Cloud Security Engineer and IBM Security Analyst.

 2. Cloud Computing

 Cloud computing is very much a part of the world of business already, and it likely will have a greater impact on the industry in 2020.
 As one of the most useful and efficient tools available today, the cloud can help improve efficiency, productivity, security and operations.
 Cloud computing skills are in high demand, and command some of the highest salaries in the world of IT.
 Cloud adoption is growing rapidly and continues to influence other areas of business, such as project management and cybersecurity.